Moduli spaces of (G,h)-constellations: Abstract

 \section{Abstract}

-Given a reductive group $G$ acting on an affine scheme $X$ over $\kxC$ and a Hilbert function $h\colon \Irr G \to \natN_0$, we construct the moduli space $\sMth$ of $\theta$--stable $(G,h)$--constellations on $X$, which is a common generalisation of the invariant Hilbert scheme after Alexeev and Brion \cite{AB:2005} and the moduli space of $\theta$--stable $G$--constellations for finite groups $G$ introduced by Craw and Ishii \cite{CI:2004}.
+Given an infinite reductive group $G$ acting on an affine scheme $X$ over $\kxC$ and a Hilbert function $h\colon \Irr G \to \natN_0$, we construct the moduli space $\sMth$ of $\theta$--stable $(G,h)$--constellations on $X$, which is a generalization of the invariant Hilbert scheme after Alexeev and Brion \cite{AB:2005} and an analogue of the moduli space of $\theta$--stable $G$--constellations for finite groups $G$ introduced by Craw and Ishii \cite{CI:2004}.
 Our construction of a morphism $\sMth \to X \red G$ makes this moduli space a candidate for a resolution of singularities of the quotient $X \red G$.